-- Contact and meet with Jane Eddy, ADA Coordinator, Murphy Center 332, or call 608-796-3194 or 608-796-3194 - Request a copy of the Viterbo University guidelines applying to non-discrimination on the basis of disability and the application form. - Complete the appropriate application for accommodations.
+- Contact and meet with Jane Eddy, ADA Coordinator, Murphy Center 332, or call 608-796-3194 or 608-796-3194 - Request a copy of the Viterbo University guidelines applying to non-discrimination based on disability and the application form. - Complete the appropriate application for accommodations.